spiceai/docs/spiceaidocs/docs/components/data-connectors/databricks.md

     spice login databricks --token <access-token>
     ```

-    to create a `.env` file with the secret.
+    to create or update an `.env` file with the secret.

     `spicepod.yaml`
     ```yaml